shalinda-j/CodeOrbit/docs/src/languages/cpp.md

 # C++

-C++ support is available natively in Zed.
+C++ support is available natively in CodeOrbit.

 - Tree-sitter: [tree-sitter/tree-sitter-cpp](https://github.com/tree-sitter/tree-sitter-cpp)
 - Language Server: [clangd/clangd](https://github.com/clangd/clangd)

 ## Binary

-You can configure which `clangd` binary Zed should use.
+You can configure which `clangd` binary CodeOrbit should use.

 To use a binary in a custom location, add the following to your `settings.json`: